How much does a website cost?

 Note that there also may be supplementary services that are related to your website.
 Examples are search engine optimization (SEO), social media marketing (SMM), photography, copywriting, and email marketing.
 To some extent, these should all be a part of any website development project.
 However, the extent to which each of these services is implemented, which should be determined by your marketing strategy, will also affect your final cost.

 A website will also “cost” some of your time, particularly during the planning and development stage.
 It will require an investment of your energy.
-As a web designer and developer, I don’t walk this alone and neither do you.
-I partner with you to make a website that works for YOU.
+As web developers, we don’t walk this alone and neither do you.
+We partner with you to make a website that works for YOU.
 That means whoever you work with will need your input, your expertise, and your cooperation.
 In return, you should expect the same from them!

 Would you like to discuss your website project?